21+ Free Things to do in Reykjavik (+ free download)

 If you wish to explore and learn about Reykjavik’s history and culture in 2 hours or so, then reserve your spot for a free walking tour online

-These tours are a great way to orient yourself about the city of Reykjavik and hear stories from local guide themselves.
+This free walking tour is a great way to orient yourself about the city of Reykjavik and hear stories from local guides themselves.

 Hand-knitting Association of Iceland in Reykjavik

 If you want to explore Icelandic textiles, like their popular sheep knit-wear with patterns, then head to the hand-knitting association of Iceland in Reykjavik.

 Located at Skólavörðustígur 19, the association was started about 4 decades ago, when a few Icelandic women joined to form a unit to promote and grow the Icelandic knitting business.
 Although a store, this association gives you an insight into the popular textile of Iceland and for FREE. (purchases additional)

 Admire Reykjavík’s Street art & murals